-The Ysabel Bertolucci MLA Annual Meeting Grant recognizes Ysabel Bertolucci’s exemplary career as a members of the Medical Library Association (MLA) and her many contributions to its sections, chapters, and board.
+The Ysabel Bertolucci MLA Annual Conference Grant recognizes Ysabel Bertolucci’s exemplary career as a members of the Medical Library Association (MLA) and her many contributions to its sections, chapters, and board.
 Endowed in 2014, the Bertolucci Grant recognizes a health sciences librarian who is involved in nursing, allied health, consumer health or international librarianship.
-The recipient receives a certificate at the Association’s annual meeting and a grant of up to $1,000 to be used for travel and expenses for attending the MLA annual meeting.
+The recipient receives a certificate at the Association’s annual conference and a grant of up to $1,000 to be used for travel and expenses for attending the MLA annual conference.

 - Preferred that the applicant's primary focus of work is in one, or more, of the following areas:

 - Nursing and Allied Health